 If you’ve used these strategies and your score isn’t increasing, click here to learn some tried and tested score-boosting tactics.

 Remember, the ACT is a marathon, not a sprint.
-Build up your endurance and focus using practice tests, well-tailored study strategies, and schedules.
+Build endurance and focus using practice tests, well-tailored study strategies, and schedules.
 With enough preparation and endurance, you’ll be ready to ace the ACT in no time!